Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: A Practical Design of the Noise Generator

-Once we obtain the optimal design of $F$, we can easily translate the $F^*$ to the state-transition matrix $G^*$:~Suppose the diagonal of $F^*$ is represented by $F^*_d$.
-Then from $i = 1, 2, \dots, m$, if $F^*_d[i]==1$, we set $s_i = F^*_d[1:i]$.
-Then based on the obtained states, the transition matrix can be reconstructed through Eq.~\eqref{eq10_1} .
+Following the optimal solution derived in Sec.~\ref{sec:energy-efficient}, we propose an algorithm to construct a more practical energy-efficient noise generation mechanism for the system.
+Generally speaking, our algorithm is based on the philosophy of majority voting:~First, during the design phase, the system designer picks a set of candidate compression methods:~$\{P_i\}^{\zeta}_{i=1}$ with $\zeta$ is the total number of the selected compression methods.
+Based on Eq.~\eqref{eq17}, the corresponding optimums $\{\Omega_{F^*_i}\}^{\zeta}_{i=1}$ and $\{F^*_i\}^{\zeta}_{i=1}$ are therefore obtained, under a given energy constraint $R_A$.
+Then for each coordinate $i \in \{1,2,\dots,m_o\}$, if $i$ is labelled by the majority~($\geq 50\%$) sets of $\{\Omega_{F^*_i}\}^{\zeta}_{i=1}$, $i$ is selected into the final set $\Omega_{F_{o}}$.
+The final selection matrix $F^*_o$ that will be used in noise generation in practice is hence defined as

-Eq.~\eqref{eq17} gives a theoretical solution for how to design the optimal energy-efficient artificial noise sequence.
-In order to apply the designed scheme to more practical scenarios, we need to further discuss the questions including how to evaluate the energy efficiency of the proposed scheme and also how to compare its energy efficiency to other schemes, as well as how to handle the case when the system's noise generator and the attacker choose different sampling methods.
-We will elaborate on these questions in the next section.
+More details of our algorithm is illustrated in \textbf{Algorithm~1} and \textbf{Algorithm~2}.
+Once we obtain the final design $F^*_o$, we can easily translate $F^*_o$ to the state-transition matrix $G^*$ that introduced in Sec.~\ref{sec:artificila-noise_model}:~For $i = 1, 2, \dots, m_o$, if the $i$-th element in $F^*$'s diagonal vector $F^*_d$ has: ~$F^*_d[i]==1$, we set $s_i = F^*_o[1:i]$.
+Eventually, based on the states $s_i$~($i=1,\dots,m_o$), transition matrix $G$ is reconstructed.